puranik3/ps-git-project/git-commands.md

 # Getting started with Git and GitHub

-1. Create a repository for the project in GitHub / BitBucket / GitLab...
+1. Create a repository for the project in GitHub / BitBucket / GitLab etc. - we get a "remote url" (eg. git@github.com:puranik3/ps-git-project.git)
 2. In the local system, we ask Git the project - we switch to the project folder and we issue the command
 ```
 git init